 Variety said it was “a nervously-humorous, self-conscious near satire on the prototype Clint Eastwood formula of the avenging mysterious stranger” but in fact it isn’t, really.
 It was just Eastwood saying, “I can do Leone too.”
 Of course this doesn’t help much if you don’t rate Leone highly in the first place, like yours truly.
 Time Out thought it was “Eastwood's fond adieu to the worlds of Sergio Leone and Don Siegel; and indeed he cuts the operatic excess of the former with the punchy economy of the latter.”
 Again, I can’t agree.
 It’s really just an American spaghetti with a sauce of weirdness.

 Two of the gravestones in the cemetery bear the name Sergio Leone and Don Siegel.

-All in all I think it’s an unsatisfactory movie and nowhere near as good as Joe Kidd but it has its admirers and it is probably superior to the Siegel-directed Two Mules for Sister Sara of three years before.
+All in all I think it’s an unsatisfactory movie and nowhere near as good as Joe Kidd but it has its admirers and it is probably superior to the low-grade Siegel-directed Two Mules for Sister Sara of three years before.
 It made a lot at the box office.
-It’s interesting as Eastwood’s directorial (Western) debut and it’s worth watching as any Surtees Western is.
+It’s interesting - even 'important' - as Eastwood’s Western directorial debut, and it’s visually good, as any Surtees Western is.
 So it gets two revolvers.
+But that's it.

 ‘Nuff said, I reckon.